List of Cthulhu Mythos books: Book of Azathoth

 The Book of Azathoth is a creation of Lovecraft's.
 It is mentioned in "The Dreams in the Witch House" as a book harbored by Nyarlathotep in the form of the Black Man (or Satan).
 The protagonist, Walter Gilman, is forced to sign the book in his blood, pledging his soul to the Other Gods.
-The idea of the book is likely based on classical descriptions of witch-cults, Satanic rites, and the signing away of souls.
+The idea of this fictional book is likely based on classical descriptions of witch-cults, Satanic rites, and the signing away of souls.

-Other authors have expanded on the Book.
+Other authors have expanded on the Book of Azathoth.
 Michael Alan Nelson writes (in his Fall of Cthulhu series for Boom!
 Studios) that the signer attracts the attention of the Other Gods by writing their name in the book.
-Glynn Owen Barrass states (in The Starry Wisdom Library) that the book praises the Lovecraftian pantheon and renounces/mocks the Christian scripture.
+Glynn Owen Barrass states (in The Starry Wisdom Library) that the Book of Azathoth praises the Lovecraftian pantheon and renounces/mocks the Christian scripture.